 It's Great Ground Cover

 If you need ground cover, a few things work and moss.
 It can be placed over the soil quickly and does not grow a set of roots.
 It has proven to be a great plant to use in areas prone to soil erosion.
 Though it doesn't have roots, it does anchor itself to the soil with its rhizoids.
-These short filaments keep the moss attached to the soil and absorb nutrients from it.
+These short filaments keep the moss attached to the soil and absorb nutrients.
 They keep the moss in place without you having to bury a root system.
 It also prevents weeds from growing in the bare spots in your landscaping.

 The color green is well-known as a calming influence on humans, and moss comes in many different shades of this soothing color.
 If you have spots of ground that don't look great when mixed in with your foliage, moss can create a more uniformly green look.
 It grows in many spaces that any other plant would struggle to survive.
 With moss, you can have greenery between rocks, shady slopes, and areas with only a little space for a plant.
 Most mosses only get anywhere from 2" to 4" tall.
 And it's an evergreen plant that keeps its green color even if it goes dormant in the winter.

 If an area is shady and gets moisture regularly, moss needs little to no maintenance.
 If it spreads too far for your landscaping design, it's easy to cut it back.
 It does not need to be fertilized or fed.
 It doesn't need to be pruned or deadheaded.
 Once it's laid on the soil, it simply makes itself at home.

 If your landscaping has any spots that are too wet, too shady, or both, adding this lush greenery is ideal for adding another dimension to your landscaped areas.